MHIC #105105 DCRA #410515000115

 offers a richness of the surface.
 The granules are three-dimensional, so they add depth to the shingle surface as well.

 The main purpose of granules, though, is utilitarian.
-They provide a hard outer layer to the shingles which help give them their structural integrity.
+They provide a hard outer layer to the shingles, which help give them their structural integrity.
 They also protect the asphalt from ultraviolet radiation.
 Without the granules, the asphalt shingles' lifespan would significantly decrease.

 As noted, granules top both types of asphalt shingles.
 The manufacturers actually treat the granules separately before they coat the shingles with them.

 Manufacturers start with natural stone.
 They crush and screen the stone to separate the granules by size.
-The manufacturers select specific percentages of the different granule sizes to create a blend mixture.
+The manufacturers select specific percentages of the different granule sizes to create a blended mixture.
 The purpose of the mix is to ensure the granules interlock on top of the asphalt surface to provide maximum coverage.

 After the crushing process, manufacturers create a slurry mixture of organic and/or inorganic pigments.
 They apply the slurry to the granules and bake the mixture at such a high temperature that the pigment is fused to the stone in a ceramic process.
 The manufacturers can then mix different colors of ceramic-coated granules to create the roofing look they want.